Skip to main content

 Development practices

-The Headlamp project follows the Kinvolk Contribution Guidelines which promotes good and consistent contribution practices across Kinvolk’s projects.
-Before start contributing, and in addition to this section, please read those guidelines.
+The Headlamp project follows the Kinvolk Contribution Guidelines, which promotes good and consistent contribution practices across Kinvolk's projects.
+Before starting to contribute, and in addition to this section, please read those guidelines.

 Filing an issue or feature request